-Kuala Lumpur is the capital of Malaysia, but Putrajaya, about 15 miles (24 kilometers) away, is the nation’s seat of government.
+Kuala Lumpur is Malaysia’s capital, but Putrajaya, about 15 miles (24 kilometers) away, is the government’s seat.

-This planned city was laid out in the mid-1990s with manicured gardens, grandiose buildings, and space-age architecture spread out around a man-made lake.
+This planned city was laid out in the mid-1990s with manicured gardens, majestic buildings, and space-age architecture spread around a human-made lake.

 Putrajaya is a popular choice for architecture fans.